ZalarA/zalara.github.io/readme.md

 ## Toric Varieties

-* with <a href="https://matfilip.github.io/">M. Filip</a>: <a href="https://zalara.github.io/Papers/unobstructedness.pdf">Unobstructedness of affine terminal gorenstein toric fourfolds.</a>
+* with <a href="https://matfilip.github.io/">M. Filip</a>: <a href="https://zalara.github.io/Papers/unobstructedness.pdf">Unobstructedness of affine terminal Gorenstein toric fourfolds.</a>

 ## Grants